arangodb/docs/3.8/programs-arangod-log.md

 (in case `--log.in-memory` is set to true).
 The default value is `info`, meaning all log messages of types `info`, `warning`, `error` and `fatal` will be stored by an instance in memory.
-By setting this option to `warning`, only warning log messages will be preserved in memory, and by setting the option to `error` only error messages  will be kept.
+By setting this option to `warning`, only warning, error and fatal log messages will be preserved in memory, and by setting the option to `error` only error and fatal messages  will be kept.
 This option is useful because the number of in-memory log messages is limited to the latest 2048 messages, and these slots are by default shared between informational, warning and error messages.